chainstacklabs/developer-hub-content/coding-articles/yehia-article-thegraph/Article.md

 ## Build Your Subgraph To Catch All Pairs Of Token Names Initialized For Swap

-Before start implementing, The subgraph is defined by mainly three components
+Before starting implementing, The subgraph is defined by mainly three components.

 - Schema
 - mapper